-We were intrigued by keynotes from influencers and entrepreneurs, who chased their dreams and ultimately turned their passion projects into thriving businesses and social justice missions.
+We were intrigued by keynotes from influencers and entrepreneurs at BlogHer Health, who chased their dreams and ultimately turned their passion projects into thriving businesses and social justice missions.
 We’ve highlighted a few women who have gone the extra mile to inspire their communities.

 Amongst the many success stories was Samantha Skey, the first female CEO of SHE Media, a media company with the mission of empowering women by providing lifestyle content to a community of entrepreneurs and content creators.
 In addition to the company’s flagship site, SheKnows.com, which caters to moms, SHE Media operates STYLECASTER for millennial fashion and beauty enthusiasts, and HelloFlo, as well as the BlogHer conference itself, the longest-running conference series (15 years and going) for women content creators and entrepreneurs in the U.S. In 2014, Samantha created the #Femvertising Awards to celebrate brands whose advertising defies gender stereotypes and empowers women and girls.
 A year later, Samantha launched Hatch, a national digital literacy program focused on producing social impact video content for “Generation Z,” along with #ThePitch, the company’s program supporting female entrepreneurs.